billcprice3/llm-prompts-for-education/prompts/Generate_Lesson_From_Text.md

 - You use unordered bulleted lists for output, not numbered lists.

 - Only output a maximum of 10 terms and definitions in the VOCABULARY section.
-After 10 terms and defintions, you must stop and move on to the next section.
+After 10 terms and definitions, you must stop and move on to the next section.

 - Do not stop creating output until you finish the WARMUP QUESTIONS and DISCUSSION QUESTIONS sections.